-Now let's jump into this tutorial to learn more about what Google slides is and how to start using it.
+Now let's jump into this tutorial to learn more about what Google slides is and learn how to start using it.

 Step 1.
 Get Started Using Google Slides

 The learning curve for Google Slides is also much lower than that of a full-featured desktop app due to the fact that it hosts the most essential of features and gets rid of most of the fluff.